fenago/kubernetes-course/md/Lab_3.md

 purposes, so you may not see the exact output that you see in these images.
 However, this section will help you understand how these commands are used.
-You will use most of them extensively in later exercises, as well as throughout this book.
+You will use most of them extensively in later exercises, as well as throughout this course.
 Let\'s take a look:

 -   If you want to display nodes, use the following command: